 With a growing Spanish-speaking population in the United States, there is a critical need for our future medical professionals to understand the language in order to better serve their patients.
 With CGEE's summer Medical Spanish and Clinical Observership program, students will focus on Spanish language and Mexican culture in a medical context.
 Students take a specialized language course, Spanish for Healthcare Professionals, taught by a bi-lingual Mexican Physician.
 In addition, we are able to place students in a Clinical Observership, for practical real-world experiences.
-See a full program description on the CGEE website.
+See a full program description on the program website.

-Liberal Arts, Language, and Social Change - Fall and Spring
+Liberal Arts, Migration and Social Change-Fall and Spring

 In this experiential, community-based program, students will cross borders constructed by language, nationality, race and ethnicity, gender, sexuality, socioeconomic class, religion, politics, and economics.
 Students are immersed in various Mexican realities by meeting directly with people of diverse backgrounds, gaining essential skills for future academic and professional pursuits.
 This is an excellent program for those who also need to meet General Education Requirements.
-Students can satisfy general education requirements in Natural Sciences (with a lab), Fine Arts, Social Science, Humanities, Recreational Wellness, and Language.
+Students can satisfy general education requirements in Natural Sciences (with a lab), Social Science, Humanities, Recreational Wellness, and Language.
 There are also internships and independent study options available.
 See courses listed in the other Augsburg CGEE in Mexico fall and spring programs for specific enrollment options.
-See a full program description on the CGEE website.
+See a full program description on the program website.

-Communication and Media Studies: Migration & Social Change in Mexico - Fall

-The mission of this program is to develop socially-conscious media professionals equipped for the challenges of modern-day media, including responsible journalism on critical issues such as (im)migration and the environment.
-Through hearing stories from those traditionally marginalized by society such as migrants, deportees, immigrant returnees from the U.S. and Canada, indigenous people, women, LGBTQ people, and low-income people, participants will engage deeply with critical issues facing the U.S. and Mexico and will learn to look through the intersectional lenses of people from diverse cultural backgrounds.
+Communication and Media Studies: Migration & Social Change in Mexico - Fall hearing stories from those traditionally marginalized by society such as migrants, deportees, immigrant returnees from the U.S. and Canada, indigenous people, women, LGBTQ people, and low-income people, participants will engage deeply with critical issues facing the U.S. and Mexico and will learn to look through the intersectional lenses of people from diverse cultural backgrounds.
 Courses available in Communication Studies, New Media Studies, and Film.
 Practica and internships are also available, as well as courses fulfilling general education requirements.
-See a full program description on the CGEE website.
+See a full program description on the program website.